Abineshthulasi/Bobizz-Designer-Studio/README.md

 # Bobiz-Designer-Studio
-A simple shipping label maker web app for Bobizz Designer Studio.
+A simple shipping label maker web app for Shop